Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         1. *As a Visitor, I want to easily understand the main purpose of the site, learn more about the collective and get a feeling for who they are, where they are, what they have to offer and how they intend to deliver."*

-    + [i] Upon entering the site, users are greeted with a 3D comic strip explaining in four frames why they might need or want our help.
+    + Upon entering the site, users are greeted with a 3D comic strip explaining in four frames why they might need or want our help.
 That's the 'WHY?' sorted.

-    + [ii] Once they have read the comic strip, they arrive at the about section, where we spell out where we are located (everywhere) and how we can help them.
+    + Once they have read the comic strip, they arrive at the about section, where we spell out where we are located (everywhere) and how we can help them.
 There are also links to the contact form wherein they can make requests or get a quote.
 That's the ''WHO?', 'WHERE?' & 'HOW?' sorted.

-    + [iii] The user can then navigate via the links in the about section to examples of our artwork adorning the Homepage & Market Page.
+    + The user can then navigate via the links in the about section to examples of our artwork adorning the Homepage & Market Page.
 That's the 'WHAT?' sorted.

       2. *As a Visitor, I want to be able to easily navigate throughout the site to find content.*